mfpdev/liveupdate-and-analytics/README.md

 # Coupons App

-This purpose of this sample is to demonstrate IBM MobileFirst Foundation features such as [Live Update](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/using-the-mfpf-sdk/live-update/), [Analytics](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/analytics/), [Adapters](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/adapters/) and [Security](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/authentication-and-security/).
-This app sample using [AR](https://www.wikiwand.com/en/Augmented_reality) to shows coupons that which customers of a shop or business can picks, what can help the business get more traffic.
+The purpose of this sample is to demonstrate IBM MobileFirst Foundation features such as [Live Update](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/using-the-mfpf-sdk/live-update/), [Analytics](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/analytics/), [Adapters](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/adapters/) and [Security](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/authentication-and-security/).
+This app sample using [AR](https://www.wikiwand.com/en/Augmented_reality) to shows coupons that which customers of a shop or business can picks, what can help the business get more traffic to the business.

 ### Demo